jerome1232/Millward-Resume/docs/index.md

 - Designed an <a href="https://display-of-my-projects.glitch.me/SuperHex.html">audio visualizer</a> using the Web Audio API and canvas element.
 - Crafted a <a href="https://display-of-my-projects.glitch.me/SuperHex.html">rhythm game </a>with over 1,300 lines of combined CSS, HTML, and JS.
-- Implemented SoundCloud Widgets and CORS guidelines in interacting with external domains.
+- Implemented SoundCloud Widgets and Cross-Origin Resource Sharing guidelines in interacting with external domains.
 - Profiled and optimized scripts to decrease memory usage by 50% and load times by 20%.

+### Python Development

+`February 2021`
+__<a href="https://byuiscroll.org/byu-idahos-first-hack-week/">BYUI Hack Week 2021</a>__
+Python Web App Developer

+- Created a Web App for generating music based on songs the user selected.
+- Learned Python Flask to showcase a Tensor Flow Generative Adversarial Neural Network using Spotify API to generate similar music.
+- Won most creative out of 30 teams.

 ## Service and Work History